 The high level of detail captured by the normal fields includes surface bends, wrinkles, and even temporary folds.

-Tracking of folds and parting surfaces like eyelids is inherently underconstrained, and continue to be a challenge, and special templates may help [34], as may other domainspecific constraints about the subject's surface.
-Our system could be extended for some scenes to to incorporate the gradual-change prior of [71].
-Also, a different mathematical model will need to be explored for non-Lambertian materials.
+Tracking of folds and parting surfaces like eyelids is inherently underconstrained, and continues to be a challenge, and special templates may help [34], as may other domain-specific constraints about the subject's surface.
+Instead of [62], [71] could be used to advect flow only in confident areas.
+Our system could also be extended for some scenes to incorporate the gradual-change prior of [72].
+A different mathematical model will need to be explored for non-Lambertian and multi-hue materials.
 Another limitation is that in-the-round capture would be challenging to arrange, because multiple triples of lights would have to be set up, and they would need to have non-overlapping wavelengths of light.
 Registration remains the biggest limitation when making use of our monocular capture system, as illustrated in our long sequences.
 This problem is not singular to Video Normals, so we hope that our shared data proves useful to other researchers as well.